India imposes strict controls on Kashmir after the death of top separatist leader | ExBulletin

 India imposes strict controls on Kashmir after the death of top separatist leader

-Indian authorities have cracked down on public movements and imposed a near-total communications blackout in disputed Kashmir after the death of Syed Ali Geelani, a senior separatist leader who has become the emblem of regional mistrust against New Delhi.
+Indian authorities have cracked down on public movements and imposed a near-total communications blackout in disputed Kashmir after the death of Syed Ali Geelani, a senior separatist leader who has become the emblem of the region’s mistrust against New Delhi.

-r Geelani, who died Wednesday evening at the age of 92, was buried in a silent funeral in a local cemetery organized by the authorities under severe restrictions, his son Naseem Geelani said.
+Mr Geelani, who died Wednesday evening at the age of 92, was buried in a silent funeral at a local cemetery organized by authorities under severe restrictions, his son Naseem Geelani said.

-He said the family planned the burial at the main martyrs cemetery in Srinagar, the main town in the region, according to their wishes, but was refused by police.
+He said the family had planned the burial at the main martyrs cemetery in Srinagar, the main city in the region, according to their wishes, but the police refused.

 Indian paramilitary soldiers patrol as civilians march through a deserted market area in Srinagar, Indian-controlled Kashmir (Mukhtar Khan / AP)